jrp2014/smuggler2/README.md

   ```

   that you may need to remove manually.
 Alternatively use the `MinimiseImports` option to
-  remove them anyway.
+  remove them anyway, at the risk of a compilation failure.

-- Any comments in the import block will be discarded.
-Similarly, blank lines in
-  in the import section will be discarded.

-- CPP files may not be processed correctly (fixed?)
+- CPP files may not be processed correctly: the imports will be generated by for
+  current CPP settings and any CPP annotations in the import block will be
+  discarded.
+This may be a particular problem if you are writing code for
+  several generations of `ghc` and `base` for example.

 - `smuggler2` depends on the current `ghc` compiler and `base` library to check
   whether an import is redundant.
 Earlier versions of the compiler may, of